steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

   down the encoding/decoding.
 * For some variants of RLNC, the per-:ref:`packet<coded_packet>` overhead will increase due to added coding coefficients.
-* The per-symbol decoding delay will become larger.
-The reason for this is that when we increase the number of symbols that are encoded the decoder has to receive more symbols before decoding.
+* The per-symbol decoding delay will become larger: when we increase the number of encoded symbols, the decoder has to receive more symbols before decoding a full block.
 * The protocol complexity can be decreased.
-If the number of symbols is increased so that all the data which is to be encoded can fit in a single generation, the protocol will only have to handle a single generation.
-If multiple generations are needed, the receivers will have to tell from which generations the server should send data, and hence increasing the complexity of the protocol.
+If the number of symbols is increased so that all the data can fit in a single generation, then the protocol will only have to handle a single generation.
+But if multiple generations are needed, the receivers will have to tell from which generations the server should send data, and hence increasing the complexity of the protocol.
 * The need for a high field size decreases (which is an advantage since, in short, a higher field size leads to higher complexity).
   The reason for this is that when the decoder is only missing a few symbols, the chance for it to receive a *useful* encoded symbol decreases.
 This reduction depends on the field size (higher is better).
 You pay this price at each generation, but if a generation contains many symbols this issue becomes smaller.
 Furthermore with many symbols, the generations will be bigger, and hence fewer